hucker/ten8t/README.md

 2. Improve ten8t_checker.py and ten8t_function.py to reduce their complexity numbers.
 3. Add support for handling coroutines and async generators, so `ten8t` can support all function types.
 4. Progress bars for using multithreading is broken.
+5. Fix warnings in the sphinx code.
+It is very annoyiung to see all that red.

 ## Latest changes